Visiting Family and Friends in Hospital

 Spiritual and Pastoral Care (Chaplaincy)

-The Chaplaincy Team is here to be a listening ear and a helping hand for you, your family and friends during your stay in hospital.
-As employed members of Kettering General Hospital NHS Foundation Trust, Chaplains are members of hospital staff trained to provide religious, spiritual and pastoral care to all our patients, visitors and staff.
+The Chaplains are here to be a listening ear and a helping hand for you, your family and friends during your stay in hospital.
+Chaplains are members of hospital staff trained to provide religious, spiritual and pastoral care to all our patients, visitors and staff.